HL7/fhir-omop-ig/input/pagecontent/CodeMappingPatterns.md

 The transformation successfully maps a common clinical concept while revealing the importance of vocabulary-driven domain assignment in OMOP implementations.
 This pattern applies to many similar negative assertion concepts in clinical documentation, providing a template for handling absence-of-finding scenarios in FHIR to OMOP transformations.

-## Free Text in CodeableConcept Mapping
+### Free Text in CodeableConcept Mapping

-Free text mapping addresses the transformation of unstructured text into Standard OMOP concepts.
 CodeableConcept with free-text descriptions lacking corresponding coded elements, require manual review or natural language processing to extract and standardize clinical concepts.
-This description provides an approach for converting text in FHIR CodeableConcept elements into OMOP-compatible structured data while preserving clinical meaning.
+Free text mapping in this context addresses the transformation of unstructured text within a CodeableConcept element into Standard OMOP concepts.
 According to FHIR specification, the `text` element represents "the concept as entered or chosen by the user, and which most closely represents the intended meaning."
 The text often matches the display value of associated codings but may contain user-specific terminology or local clinical language.
 When codings are marked with `coding.userSelected = true`, this indicates the clinician's preferred representation.
 When no coding is user-selected, the text element becomes the preferred source of clinical meaning for transformation.

 FHIR permits text-only representations when no appropriate standardized code exists: